Do expats from Maryland still owe Maryland state taxes?

 Foreign Tax Credit (FTC)

-The FTC helps you avoid double taxation by allowing you to take a credit for foreign taxes paid on income that is also subject to U.S. federal tax.
-This is especially beneficial if you live in a high-tax country
+The FTC helps you avoid double taxation by allowing you to take a credit (a dollar-for-dollar reduction in your federal taxes) for foreign taxes paid on income that is also subject to U.S. federal tax.
+This is especially beneficial if you live in a high-tax country.

 FTC Guide